 The eastern coast of Cozumel is largely rocky and unprotected — making it less popular than the western coast — but there are a few hidden spots that travelers seeking solitude will love.
 There is only one main road that runs along the eastern shore of the island, so take your time traversing this section of Cozumel’s coastline.

 With a protected area for swimming and snorkeling that stays relatively shallow, Playa Chen Rio offers a fun experience for both novice as well as advanced ocean swimmers.
 Large rocks break up the surf, and lush vegetation around the cove make for a picturesque getaway.

 For fans of soft white sand and crystal blue waters, Playa Bonita is unlike most beaches that you’ll find on the eastern coast, making it desirable for tourists (and oftentimes considered one of the most romantic beaches in Cozumel).
 Gentle waves make it a relaxing destination for swimming and kayaking.
 Another highlight is a small Mayan ruin at this beach for travelers more interested in history than sunbathing.

 Cozumel’s western coast is much more developed, making it easier to visit but also more popular with tourists.
 Come here if you prefer to stay close to the nearest beach bar.

 Playa Corona is a well-known dive spot.
 Though it’s a small stretch of sand, many visitors come here to admire the underwater scenery.
 When you’ve become completely waterlogged, relax under the shade of one of the many beach huts speckling Playa Corona.

-For a more high-end Cozumel beach experience, head to Playa Uva Sur.
+For a more high-end Cozumel beach experience, head to Playa Uvas.
 You can spend all afternoon lounging on plush sunbeds, or paddling around in the clear-bottomed kayaks available for rent.